Aquarius

 Caveats

-The TEA1002 has to be removed and soldered to a small riser PCB which gives a pin header for the necessary RGB signals.
+The TEA1002 should be removed and soldered to a small riser PCB which gives a pin header for the necessary RGB signals.
 At some point, the TEA1002 MIGHT not be needed at all, but testing will have to be done for that.

 Audio out comes from a 3.5mm / 1/8" audio jack on the daughtercard.
 A slimline stereo audio cable is trailed out the TV out port on the Aquarius, and can be attached to speakers or to an HDMI Audio Inserter device.